Golden Parachutes in Executive Compensation Packages

 - Lure experienced and successful senior executives to the firm.

-- Help allay concerns or risks of failure.
-Armed with a golden parachute, an executive is free from concern over his/her job and can more easily focus on the hard work of improving the business.
+- Allay concerns or risks of failure.
+Armed with a golden parachute, an executive is free from concern over their job and can more easily focus on the hard work of improving the business.

-- Help minimize potential conflicts of interest.
-In the absence of a golden parachute, a CEO may be more or less inclined to pursue the right strategies or mergers that potentially jeopardize his or her job.
+- Minimize potential conflicts of interest.
+In the absence of a golden parachute, a CEO may be less inclined to pursue the right strategies or mergers that might potentially jeopardize his or her job.

-- Ensure executive longevity essential for success with longer-range strategies and ongoing improvement.
+- Ensure executive longevity essential for success with long-range strategies and ongoing improvement.

 The Downside of Golden Parachutes

-There are indeed positives as outlined above for the use of golden parachutes.
-However, there are a number of significant negatives that surround these executive agreements, including:
+Despite the positives, there are a number of negatives that surround these executive agreements, including:

 - The sheer size of the payout to terminated executives is often monumental, particularly when compared to the traditional severance agreements received by the rest of the employees during a layoff.
 This disproportionate treatment of one group versus another is viewed negatively by shareholders and employees.